By Qadar Khan

 We are not born with beliefs.
 We make our beliefs as we grow.
 Family, society, school, friends, teachers, parents, influence our belief system.
 As we grow we absorb this influence overtime until we have our own sets of belief.

-Bringing up affects us and the style or the environment we are brought up determines our beliefs.
+The way or the environment we are brought up in determines our beliefs.
 This makes certain people different from others.

 A child grown in a violent family thinks it is ok to be violent.
 Parents who constantly shout at their children experience that their children shout back at them.
-As they grow they start shouting at each other even at the people outside.
-This is because they acquired the belief that it is ok to be violent and shout at others.
+As they grow they start shouting at each other or even at the people outside such in schools etc. This is because they acquired the belief that it is ok, perfectly normal and there is nothing wrong to be violent and shout at others

 Experience is another major contributor to forming our beliefs.
 A positive experience will certainly make our beliefs very positive about some people or things and the vice versa is true.

 Beliefs are the way we look at life.
 It is our own way of thinking to judge things.
-Shakespeare says that nothing is good or bad but thinking makes it so.
+In the quote above, Shakespeare rightly remarked “nothing is good or bad but thinking makes it so.”

 Some people wonder why they become angry at some things, people or events while others do not.
 Just because of our beliefs; because of our thinking.
 In other words our beliefs determine how to judge and value something.